DenchiSoft/VTubeStudio/README.md

 ## General Info

-VTube Studio will get a **public API**.
-This means you will be able to write plugins/scripts that can trigger hotkeys, feed in face tracking data or receive face tracking data from VTube Studio.
+VTube Studio has a **public API**.
+This means you are able to write plugins/scripts that can trigger hotkeys, feed in face tracking data, load items, load models, get event notifications for various events, tint model ArtMeshes and much more.

-As a first step, a proposal for the API setup and payloads will be published on this page.
-Once that's available, please review the proposal and leave feedback.
-After this process, the API will be implemented as documented in this repository.

-Afterwards, if you develop a plugin or any app that can be used with VTube Studio, please open a PR and I will add it to the list that will be created on this page.
+If you develop a plugin or any app that can be used with VTube Studio, please open a PR and I will add it to the list on this page.

 ## Legal Info